SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Method

 According to Eq.~\eqref{eq:FGSM}, the transferability of $x + \Delta x$ from the source model $f$ to the target model $h$ primarily depends on the extent of $h$'s instability along the direction of $\text{sgn}(\nabla f(x))$.
 While the level sets of models within the same task are expected to exhibit global similarity~\cite{2017_arxiv_Tram_TransSpace,2018_arxiv_Wu_TransSmooth}, local fluctuations caused by noise~\cite{2017_arxiv_Smilkov_SmoothGrad} in $\nabla f(x)$ may hurt this similarity.
 An efficient way to remove noise in $\nabla f(x)$ is smoothing $f$ with a Gaussian mollifier~\cite{2017_arxiv_Smilkov_SmoothGrad}, \ie

 In this formula, $d$ denotes the dimension of the image $x$, $\mathcal{N}(0, I_d)$ is the $d$-dimensional standard normal distribution with $I_d$ as the identity matrix, and $\sigma > 0$ determines the standard deviation of the term $\sigma u$.
 Additionally, $\sigma$ controls the degree of smoothing.
 Larger $\sigma$ values result in a smoother approximation, while smaller $\sigma$ values preserve more details of the model $f$~\cite{2023_arxiv_GSmoothGD}.
-Theorem~\ref{thr:Gaussian_sigma} illustrates this point and the proof is provided in Appendix~\ref{appendix:proof_Thr_1}.
+This trade-off is formalized in Theorem~\ref{thr:Gaussian_sigma} and visually illustrated in Fig.~\ref{fig:Gaussian_smooth}.

 \begin{theorem} Suppose $f$ is Lipschitz-continuous, and $f_\sigma$ is the Gaussian smoothing of $f$.
 Then, for every $x$, we have

 \end{theorem}